Police Encounters

 Wrongful Arrest or Confiscation

 It shouldn’t happen, but it does.
 Legal patients have been wrongfully arrested due to police training gaps.
-Here’s what to do.
+Here’s what to do — and why documenting it matters more than ever.

 If You Are Arrested Despite Valid Prescription